tylermercier/foundry-host/readme.md

 Make sure the Foundry zip file is in the root of this project and called `foundryvtt.zip`.

-Run the playbook against your server, e.g. `ansible-playbook foundry_playbook.yml -i vtt.vidja.social,` (Note the comma after the domain, this tells ansible it's an address and not an inventory file).
+Run the playbook against your server, e.g. `ansible-playbook playbook.yml -i vtt.vidja.ca,` (Note the comma after the domain, this tells ansible it's an address and not an inventory file).